bet01/workshops/kafka/README.md

 ### Producer

-The producer is thread safe so you can (and MUST!) have it as a singleton and call it from many threads.
+The producer is thread safe so you can (and MUST!) have it as a singleton and use it across threads.
 Re-creating the producer for every call is expensive.
 The below is just a simple example to get you started.

 Producer config:
 ```